Skip to content

 Quick Start

-This guide will help you get started with using marimo inside MkDocs quickly.
-We'll cover the basics of writing interactive Python code in your documentation.
+This guide will help you get started with using marimo inside MkDocs.
+There are two main ways to use marimo in your documentation:

 Prerequisites